-Technology improves in leaps and bounds and putter face inserts as a good example.
-Many manufacturers now offer a range of inserts and each has specific characteristics.
+Technology improves in leaps and bounds, and putter face inserts are a good example.
+Many manufacturers now offer a range of inserts, each with specific characteristics.

 The same is true of the groove design used on many putter faces.
 This is something to look at when making your selection.

-Many golfers do not use the correct length putter and this will impede their performance.
-The average putter is generally 35 inches but there are often 34 or 33-inch options.
+Many golfers do not use the correct length putter, which will impede their performance.
+The average putter is generally 35 inches, but there are often 34 or 33-inch options.

-It is important that you can take a comfortable posture and stance when address your ball on the green and the correct length for your height is essential.
+It is important to take a comfortable posture and stance when you address your ball on the putting green, and the correct length for your height is essential.

-Most putters are available in a range of lengths to ensure you select the one that works best for you.
+Most putters are available in various lengths to ensure you select the one that works best for you.

-Belly or long/chest putters are much longer than the traditional 35 to 33-inch options and have become rather popular even with some pro golfers.
+Belly or long/chest putters are much longer than the traditional 33 to 35-inch options and have become rather popular even with some pro golfers.

-Many players, particularly high handicappers, will benefit from an offset shaft.
+Many players, particularly beginners, will benefit from an offset shaft.
 This keeps your hands beyond the ball and will aid in control and accuracy.

-Some putters have a toe balance while others have a face balance.
-If you play more of an arc styled put with a more open face, you want a toe balanced options.
+Some putters have a toe balance, while others have a face balance.
+You want a toe-balanced option if you play more of an arc-styled putt with a more open face.

 Putters come in a range of grip sizes, textures, and shapes.
 The grip has a major impact on putting performance and it is important to select the one that works best with your style of putting.